GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Default: false

+replication.refsBatchSize
+:	Number of refs that are fetched in a single fetch call.
+	When #replication.useCGitClient is set to true.
+Pull replication plugin uses command line client to execute fetch.
+Length of the command is limited by the operating system.
+If number of refs to fetch is greater then this param, refs are going to be split into separate fetch operations.

+	Default: 50

 remote.NAME.url
 :	Address of the remote server to fetch from.
 Single URL can be
 	specified within a single remote block.
 A remote node can request